Sw1ndlers/DifferenceCapture/readme.md

 ## Information

-A rust tool to capture the motion within a video file.
+A rust tool that shows motion within a video
-Currently no cli is available, but may be added in the future.

-Multiple different methods are available, all of them giving different results.
+Multiple methods are available, yielding different results.
-There is a option to set a threshold, which will only show the motion above the threshold.
+Reducing the treshold can make the output seem less jittery.

 ## Examples